Ilyesbdlala/Distributed-Systems-Connected-Cars-/README.md

 There are also 3 Service providers connected to a MongoDB Server Cluster.
 All of the above can be freely expanded through the [docker-compose](docker-compose.yml) file.

 It's important to make sure if you're running Windows, to make sure that Windows didnt switch the formating of [mongo_setup.sh](mongo_setup.sh) from LF to CRLF.
 Otherwise an error occurs in the cluster configuration step.

+A CentralStation will sometimes not load up correctly and not be connected to the RPC, Restarting it will solve the issue.

 ### How To - local build and run
 - `docker-compose build`